OpenClassrooms-Student-Center/alumnis/content/students/laurent1.md

 # First name or full name
 name: laurent
-date: 2019-08-31 16:19
+date: 31-08-2019 15:14

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: devenir  développeur  d’application ios.
+objective: devenir expert  developpeur d'appliaction ios.

+# max 100 characters
-short_description:  J'aime la navigations, l'informatique, passer des moment en familles.
+short_description: j'aime la navigations, l'informatique, la cuisine.

 # don't touch that
 template: students

+# max 500 characters
 description:
-Aller plus loin dans cette aventure que je viens de débuter...
+Aujourd’hui je suis en reconversion professionnelle dans le secteur du numérique en tant que développeur iOS car je suis fan d'Apple.
+Mon projet professionnel de travailler à distance dans une entreprise éditrice de logicielle dans laquelle je pourrai progresser.

 # image must be located in content/images/students
 # name should be the same as this file.
 Eg: celinemartinet.png
+# max size: 200ko
-image: laurent1/laurent1.png
+image: laurent1.png

 # Change this to True when you do you pull request.
 public: True